40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 6. Kroger

-Kroger* might not be as widespread as Target since the company only has 1,238 grocery stores.
-Yet, both chains are still in the same realm.
+Kroger* might not be as widespread as Target, which has only 1,238 grocery stores, but both chains are still in the same realm.

-Keep in mind that Kroger Co. owns multiple companies other than Kroger’s chain itself!
+Remember that Kroger Co. owns multiple companies besides Kroger’s chain itself!

 7. Smith’s Food and Drug

 Smith’s is one of the supermarket chains in the Kroger Co.
 Family.
-However, Smith’s isn’t widespread nationwide but rather focused on seven states only.
+However, Smith’s isn’t widespread nationwide but focused only on seven states.

-You’re likely to come across one of its 141 stores if you live in Utah, Nevada, Arizona, New Mexico, Wyoming, Idaho, or Montana.
+You’ll likely come across one of its 141 stores if you live in Utah, Nevada, Arizona, New Mexico, Wyoming, Idaho, or Montana.

 8. Trader Joe’s